AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/dashboard.md

 * The [!DNL widgets] for [!UICONTROL Recommendations], [!UICONTROL Extensions], and [!UICONTROL Security Scan] all use easy-to-read color-coded interactive circular graphs with graph legends to the side and count totals in the center to denote how many [!UICONTROL Recommendations], [!UICONTROL Extensions], and [!UICONTROL Security Scan Tool] items each feature has. [!UICONTROL Recommendations] and [!UICONTROL Security Scan Tool] graphs are separated by severity. [!UICONTROL Extensions] are separated into four classifications: current version, old version, disabled, and unknown.

-* [!DNL NewRelic Alerts] are listed with the most recent alert on top, including a short description and how long ago the alert occurred.
+* [!DNL New Relic Alerts] are listed with the most recent alert on top, including a short description and how long ago the alert occurred.

 * The [!UICONTROL Recommendations] and [!UICONTROL Extensions] [!DNL widgets] have access to the full page of data for each feature by clicking **[!UICONTROL View All]**.

-* The [!UICONTROL Security Scan Tool] has a **[!UICONTROL View Report]** link right in the [!DNL widget] window that will take you to the [!UICONTROL Recommendations] page.
+* The [!UICONTROL Security Scan Tool] has a **[!UICONTROL View Report]** link in the [!DNL widget] window that takes you to the [!UICONTROL Recommendations] page.

-* The [!DNL Upgrade Compatibility Tool] has a **[!UICONTROL Run Upgrade Scan]** button right in the [!DNL widget] window.
+* The [!DNL Upgrade Compatibility Tool] has a **[!UICONTROL Run Upgrade Scan]** button in the [!DNL widget] window.

-## Best Practices for using the [!UICONTROL Dashboard]
+## Best practices for using the [!UICONTROL Dashboard]

-* Click-through on each feature’s [!DNL widget] to access the detailed data it provides to gain both insight and understanding of your website’s health, recommendations, and best practices to improve it.
+* Click on each [!DNL widget] to access the detailed data it provides to gain both insight and understanding of your website’s health, recommendations, and best practices to improve it.

-* Go to the [!UICONTROL Security Scan Tool] [!DNL widget] and click on the [!UICONTROL View Report] button to view a [!UICONTROL Recommendations] report for your site.
+* Go to the [!UICONTROL Security Scan Tool] [!DNL widget] and click [!UICONTROL View Report] to view a [!UICONTROL Recommendations] report for your site.

-* Use the [!DNL External Resources] links to either learn more information, keep up-to-date on security patches, updates, and best practices, or take advantage of the insight of the [Adobe Commerce Help Center Support Knowledge Base (Help Center)](https://support.magento.com/), [Adobe Commerce Developer Documentation (DevDocs)](https://devdocs.magento.com/), [Quality Patches Tool](https://devdocs.magento.com/quality-patches/tool.html#patch-grid), [Security Center](https://magento.com/security), and [Observation for Adobe Commerce (OAC)](https://support.magento.com/hc/en-us/articles/4402379845901-Use-Observation-for-Adobe-Commerce).
+* Use the [!DNL External Resources] links to either learn more information, keep up-to-date on security patches, updates, and best practices, or take advantage of the insight of the [Adobe Commerce Help Center Support Knowledge Base (Help Center)](https://support.magento.com/), [Adobe Commerce Developer Documentation (DevDocs)](https://devdocs.magento.com/), [Quality Patches Tool](https://devdocs.magento.com/quality-patches/tool.html#patch-grid), [Security Center](https://helpx.adobe.com/security.html), and [Observation for Adobe Commerce (OAC)](https://support.magento.com/hc/en-us/articles/4402379845901-Use-Observation-for-Adobe-Commerce).